Make sure your model inference is accurate!

 How to fix this?

 Usually, predictors with (very) high VIF values should be removed from the model to fix multicollinearity.
 Some caution is needed for interaction terms.
 If interaction terms are included in a model, high VIF values are expected.
 This portion of multicollinearity among the component terms of an interaction is also called “inessential ill-conditioning”, which leads to inflated VIF values that are typically seen for models with interaction terms (Francoeur 2013).
-In such cases, re-fit your model without interaction terms and check this model for collinearity among predictors.
+In such cases, try centering the involved interaction terms, which can reduce multicollinearity (Kim and Jung 2024), or re-fit your model without interaction terms and check this model for collinearity among predictors.

 Normality of residuals